microsoft/LightGBM/docs/README.rst

 Docker
 ^^^^^^

-The most reliable way to build the documentation locally is with Docker, using `the same images readthedocs uses <https://hub.docker.com/r/readthedocs/build>`_.
+The most reliable way to build the documentation locally is with Docker, using `the same images Read the Docs uses <https://hub.docker.com/r/readthedocs/build>`_.

 Run the following from the root of this repository to pull the relevant image and run a container locally.